memgraph/docs/docs/under-the-hood/storage.md

 Behavior of these mechanisms can be tweaked in the configuration file, usually found in `/etc/memgraph/memgraph.conf`.

+Check the reference guide on Configuration to see the [possible configuration settings for storage](/reference-guide/configuration#storage).

 :::caution
 Snapshot and WAL files are (currently) not compatible between Memgraph versions.